yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

 - `numpy`: Library for numerical operations.
 - `pandas`: Library for data manipulation and result export.
 - `matplotlib`: Library for plotting and data visualization.
-- `multiprocessing`: Library for parallel processing, used in the traversal mode.
+- `multiprocessing`: Library for parallel processing, used in the traversal modular.

 ### 2.2 Library Installation
 You can also install `opendssdirect` using pip: https://pypi.org/project/opendssdirect.py/